simplicialsoftware/nebulous-translations/README.md

 1. Add it to another language file in the same order as the English file;
 2. Change the tag to `translatable="true"`;
 3. Translate it.

+### Support
+In case you still feel in need of an assistance, you can send a direct message (DM) on Discord to:
+- @critikangel
+- @theliluser

 ## License